KDE/documentation-develop-kde-org/content/hig/components/editing/list.md

 If you use a
-[dual-list pattern](/hig/patterns/content/duallist) and want to be able to re-order the items in the selected list you can add aditional up and down buttons.
+[dual-list pattern](/hig/patterns/content/duallist) and want to be able to re-order the items in the selected list you can add additional up and down buttons.

 ![Dual-list pattern with up and down buttons](/hig/DualListOrdering.png)